-Each 2ml of solution contains l00mg (50mg in 1ml) of suxamethonium Chloride.
+Each 2ml of solution contains 100mg of suxamethonium chloride BP

 For the full list of excipients, see section 6.1.

-Suxamethonium is a short acting depolarising neuromuscular blocking agent for producing muscular relaxation during anaesthesia.
-It is used in anaesthesia as a muscle relaxant to facilitate endotracheal intubation, mechanical ventilation and a wide range of surgical and obstetric procedures.
+Suxamethonium chloride Injection is an ultra-short acting, depolarising, neuromuscular blocking agent.
+It is used in anaesthesia as a skeletal muscle relaxant to facilitate tracheal intubation and mechanical ventilation surgical procedures.

-It is also used to reduce the intensity of muscle contractions associated with Pharmacologically or electrically-induced convulsions.
+Suxamethonium chloride injection is also used to reduce the intensity of muscular contractions associated with pharmacologically or electrically-induced convulsions.

 The elderly may be more susceptible to cardiac arrhythmias, especially if digitalis-like drugs are also being taken.
 See also 'Special warnings and precautions for use.

-Suxamethonium should not be administered to a patient who is not fully anaesthetised.
-Neuromuscular function should be monitored when suxamethonium is being used over a prolonged period.
+• Suxamethonium has no effect on the level of consciousness and should not be administered to a patient who is not fully anaesthetised.

-Suxamethonium is contra-indicated in patients with a personal or family history of malignant hyperthermia.
-Suxamethonium can trigger sustained myofibrillar contractions in susceptible individuals.
-If this occurs, all anaesthetic agents known to be associated with it (including suxamethonium) must be stopped and full supportive measures implemented immediately.
-Intravenous dantrolene sodium is the primary specific therapeutic drug and should be given as soon as possible after the diagnosis is made.
+• Suxamethonium is recognised as a potential triggering agent in individuals susceptible to malignant hyperthermia and therefore the use of Suxamethonium is contraindicated in patients with a personal or family history of this condition.
+If this condition occurs unexpectedly, all anaesthetic agents known to be associated with its development (including suxamethonium) must be immediately discontinued, and full supportive measures must be immediately instituted.
+Intravenous dantrolene sodium is the primary specific therapeutic drug and is recommended as soon as possible after the diagnosis is made.

-Patients recovering from major trauma or severe burns; the period of greatest risk of hyperkalaemia is from about 5 to 70 days after the injury and may be further prolonged if there is delayed healing due to persistent infection.
+• In patients recovering from major trauma or severe burns; the period of the greatest risk of hyperkalaemia is from 5 to 70 days after the injury and may be further prolonged if there is delayed healing due to persistent infection.

-Patients with neurological deficits involving acute major muscle wasting (upper and/or lower motor neurone lesions); the potential for potassium release occurs within the first 6 months after the acute onset of the neurological deficit and correlates with the degree and extent of muscle paralysis.
-Patients who have been immobilised for prolonged periods of time may be at similar risk.
+• In patients with neurological deficits involving spinal cord injury, peripheral nerve injury, acute major muscle wasting (upper and/or lower motor neurone lesions); the potential for potassium release occurs within the first six months after the acute onset of the neurological deficit and correlates with the degree and extent of muscle paralysis.
+Patients who have been immobilised for prolonged periods of time may also be at similar risk.

-Suxamethonium is also contra-indicated in patients with pre-existing hyperkalaemia.
-In the absence of hyperkalaemia and neuropathy, renal failure is not a contra-indication to the use of a normal single dose of suxamethonium, although multiple or large doses may cause clinically significant rises in serum potassium and should not be used.
+• In any Patient with pre-existing hyperkalaemia.
+In the absence of hyperkalaemia and neuropathy, renal failure is not a contraindication to the administration of a normal single dose of suxamethonium, but multiple or large doses may cause clinically significant rises in serum potassium and should not be used.

-Patients with a personal or family history of congenital myotonic diseases such as myotonia congenita and dystrophia myotonica (risk of severe myotonic spasms and rigidity).
+Suxamethonium should be avoided in patients with a personal or family history of congenital myotonic diseases such as myotonia congenita and dystrophia myotonica since its administration may on occasion be associated with severe myotonic spasms and rigidity.

 Suxamethonium paralyses the respiratory muscles as well as other skeletal muscles but has no effect on consciousness.